CarSure is a 194 point used car inspection service performed by expert technicians giving you peace of mind when buying your next car.

 Receive emails for the latest ads matching your search criteria

 Daihatsu Charade, a mini car produced by a Japanese automaker from 1977 to 2000.
 According to Daihatsu, it is a large compact car.
 Daihatsu Charade replaced Daihatsu Consorte and later Charade was replaced with Daihatsu Storia.
-The life of Charade is divided into four generations, where the first generation starts from 1977-1983, second generation from 1983-1987, third generation from 1987-1993 and fourth generation from 1993-2000.
+The life of Charade is divided into four generations, where the first generation starts from 1977-1983, second generation from 1983-1987, third generation from 1987-1993 also known as Anda Charade and fourth generation from 1993-2000.

 The vehicle played a significant role in the auto market of Pakistan.
 It was one of the first cars to be imported into Pakistan and gain so much fame.
 The vehicle proved itself with its reliability and durability.
 The vehicle had been involved in different racing and drift competition in the international market, which further strengthened the image of it.